amplab/training/ampcamp/succinct.md

 </div>
 </div>

-The dataset contains 300000 articles -- much more than before.
-We can take a look at the storage footprint of the RDD at http://localhost:4040/storage/.
+Note that the dataset now contains many more articles that before (300,000).
+Let us start by taking a look at the storage footprint of the RDD at http://localhost:4040/storage/.
 This is what it should look like:

 <img src="img/spark-storage.png"